 Before calling a professional, you can perform these safe troubleshooting steps to identify and potentially clear the clog.

-3. Check the Drain Hose for Kinks: Carefully pull the dishwasher out a few inches from under the counter.
-Inspect the entire length of the corrugated drain hose to ensure it is not kinked, pinched, or crushed behind the unit.
+- Check the Drain Hose for Kinks: Gently remove the dishwasher from under the counter by a few inches.
+Make that the corrugated drain pipe is not kinked, squeezed, or crushed behind the unit by looking at its whole length.

 Repair Cost Breakdown